 Use a Strong Password and Change it Regularly

-A strong password is one of the best ways to protect your accounts from attacks.
-It should contain a mixture of uppercase and lowercase letters, numbers, and special characters.
+A unique and strong password is one of the best ways to protect your accounts from attacks.
+Strong passwords are ones that contain a mixture of uppercase and lowercase letters, numbers, and special characters.
+Alternatively, a 15-character password (three words in a row), all lowercase, is another secure option that’s easier for users to remember.

 We also recommend creating a company-wide rule that requires employees to change their passwords every 30 days.